-CACP researchers will be featured at the 2014 International Technology & Persons with Disabilities Conference (CSUN) in San Diego, California March 17-22, 2014.
+CACP researchers were featured at the 2014 International Technology & Persons with Disabilities Conference (CSUN) in San Diego, California March 17-22, 2014.
 The papers include:

-DeeDee Bennett and Salimah LaForce will be attending on behalf of the IPAWS CACP Collaborative and the Wireless RERC.
+DeeDee Bennett and Salimah LaForce attended on behalf of the IPAWS CACP Collaborative and the Wireless RERC.

 Dave Stone listed as a Jezebel Magazine “Tweet Elite”

 David Stone, a CACP Information Analyst, has made the list of Jezebel Magazine’s 2014 “Tweet Elites” with special recognition for his savvy use of social media.
 In addition to management and research duties at CACP, he is also a music producer and a local recording artist, with music featured on MTV, E! and Oxygen.
 In addition, he joins the “Tweet Elites” for January because of his knack for writing witticisms in 140 characters or less.
 His tweet status will be helpful to CACP’s social media sponsored projects.
 See the January issue for the full story.
 Congratulations!

 On September 30th CACP was notified by the Department of Homeland Security, FEMA, Division of the National Continuity Program Directorate of a grant from the IPAWS program: IPAWS (Integrated Public Alert and Warning System) Alerts for People with Disabilities or Language Differences.
 The award was for approximately $500,000 for one year – September 30, 2013 – September 29, 2014.